Skip to content

 Jason Stolz CLTC, CRPC

 A direct rollover is a trustee-to-trustee transfer from one qualified retirement plan to another (or to an IRA) with no money paid to you.
 Because the funds never pass through your hands, there’s no 20% mandatory withholding and no risk of missing the 60-day window.
-For many savers moving an old workplace plan, a direct rollover is the cleanest way to preserve tax deferral and keep retirement on track.
+For many savers moving an old workplace plan, a direct rollover is the cleanest way to preserve tax deferral, keep retirement planning organized, and avoid accidental tax problems that can happen with indirect rollovers.

-Common examples include moving a former employer’s 401(k), 403(b), 457(b), or TSP into an IRA—or rolling those dollars into an annuity designed for guaranteed income.
-If you’re evaluating annuity options for a rollover, start with our guides on best annuities for 401(k) rollovers and the step-by-step process to roll over a 403(b) or 401(k) into a guaranteed annuity.
+If you’re evaluating annuity options as the receiving destination, start with our guide on best annuities for 401(k) rollovers and the step-by-step breakdown for rolling over a 403(b) or 401(k) into a guaranteed annuity.

 Direct vs. Indirect Rollover (Why It Matters)